Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: External Solutions.

-The left-hand side of this equation corresponds to the outward force due to the pressure of the "fluid."
-We see from (57) that the outward force due to pressures equals the inward force due to the gravitational force.
-From (49), we see that asymptotically $\Phi^\prime \approx \frac{M}{r^2}$ and thus asymptotically
+The left-hand side of this equation corresponds to the outward force due to the pressure of the halo.
+On the right-hand side, the coefficient of $\Phi^\prime$ corresponds the the inertial mass [12].
+We see from (58) that the outward force due to pressures equals the inward force due to the gravitational force.
+From (50), we see that asymptotically $\Phi^\prime \approx \frac{M}{r^2}$ and thus asymptotically